agglayer/lxly-bridge-and-call-demos/README.md

 ```

-## L1 -> L2: Bridge USDC from L1 into L2 and call NativeConverter
+## 2. L1 -> L2: Bridge USDC from L1 into L2 and Call NativeConverter

 - run bridge and call
 ```